Art and Art History Courses

 Studio Courses

 All studio courses are one-unit courses and meet five hours per week.
-Students interested in an Art and Art History major should plan to take AAH131 Drawing I, the pre-requisite for upper-level studio art courses, as soon as possible.
+Students interested in an Art and Art History major should plan to take AAH131 Drawing I, the pre-requisite for many upper-level studio art courses, as soon as possible.

 131. Drawing I.